Index

 If you have other preferences and want to have a certain module with a not so good grade, but which you find important, listed in your Master’s cerificate, please inform Mrs. Jahreis of out Examinations Office (helga.jahreis[at]fau.de).
 You can make the decision until the end of your studies but you have to notify Mrs. Jahreis before your final degree documents are issued.

-I am really struggling with my studies right now.
+I am really struggling with my studies and life in Germany.
 What can I do?

 The most important thing first: you are not alone!
 Almost all students are familiar with the experience of reaching a low point in their studies, feeling overwhelmed or not knowing what to do.
 The good news is that you can do a lot by yourself to feel better and experience success and satisfaction in your studies again.
 Here are some measures you can take right away: